ryanswalters/Norian/docs/first_run.md

    cd Norian
   ./scripts/setup-dev.sh
   ```
-The script installs dependencies, runs database migrations, seeds demo data, and creates `.env.server` if missing.
-It will exit with instructions if dependencies cannot be fetched.
+The script installs dependencies, checks your Node.js version (18+ required) and basic write permissions, then runs database migrations, seeds demo data, and creates `.env.server` if missing.
+It will exit with instructions if any step fails or if packages cannot be fetched.

 Run `scripts/dev_bootstrap.sh` afterwards if you want the server started automatically.